 3. Get everything in writing in MS Word

 Don’t accept contracts in PDF format, or worse, as click-wrap “I accept” agreements.
 You are spending lots of money with Oracle.
-The least they can do is provide you with editable documents that you can use to change as required.
+The least they can do is provide you with editable documents you can use to change as required.
 Ultimately, this is the most effective use of your time.
-You can update the document directly rather than request sales to have a document changed.
+You can update the document directly rather than request Sales to have a document changed.
 Oracle may not be happy with this request, but you are not in this to make them happy.
 You are in this to get the best deal.

 4. Draft your own contract